ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 ```

 The Kendo Grid itself is very easy to set-up.
 Most of the configuration necessary to work with the back-end will reside on the dataSource property.
-if we want to write as little code as possible to get this working we simply need to make use of the ZUMO SDK and override the transport methods on the Kendo DataSource
+If we want to write as little code as possible to get this working we simply need to make use of the ZUMO SDK and override the transport methods on the Kendo DataSource

 ```javascript